|View printer-friendly version|

 |*Adzenys ER revenue was negligible in Q4 and FY 2018|

 - The Company reported a gross profit of

 $7.6 millionfor the three months ended December 31, 2018, compared to a gross profit of $5.6 millionfor the same period in 2017, and for the fiscal year ended December 31, 2018, gross profit was $23.1 millionas compared to a gross profit of $13.1 millionfor the same period of 2017.

 - Research and development expenses for the three months ended

-December 31, 2017, were $1.8 million, compared to $3.6 millionfor the same period in 2016, and for the fiscal year ended December 31, 2017, research and development expenses were $9.0 millioncompared to $12.2 millionfor the same period of 2016.
-The decrease in the fourth quarter was primarily due to a decline in testing, materials and supply expenses due to the approval of the Company’s ADHD product candidates in 2017 coupled with a non-recurring FDAfee associated with the filing of the New Drug Application for Adzenys ER in 2016.
+December 31, 2018, were $2.4 millioncompared to $1.8 millionfor the same period in 2017, and for the fiscal year ended December 31, 2018, research and development expenses were $8.5 millioncompared to $9.0 millionfor the same period of 2017.
+The increase in the fourth quarter was primarily due to clinical trial expenses associated with post-marketing commitment studies of Adzenys XR-ODT and Cotempla XR-ODT as well as a license fee paid for NT0502.

 - Selling and marketing expenses were

-$11.9 million for the three months ended December 31, 2017, compared to $9.7 million for the same period in 2016, and for the fiscal year ended December 31, 2017, selling and marketing expenses were $46.9 millioncompared to $49.3 millionfor the same period in 2016.
-The fourth quarter increase was principally due to higher medical marketing costs as well as increased transaction fees associated with the higher level of prescriptions processed for the Company’s products.
+$9.1 million for the three months ended December 31, 2018, compared to $11.9 millionfor the same period in 2017, and for the fiscal year ended December 31, 2018, selling and marketing expenses were $44.1 millioncompared to $46.9 millionfor the same period in 2017.
+Selling and marketing expenses in the three months ended December 31, 2018included approximately $1.0 millionin charges associated with the restructuring of the commercial team.

 - General and administrative expenses for the three months ended